Lloigor: The Many-Angled Ones

-Scottish comics writer Grant Morrison used the Lloigor as the primary villains (possessing the bodies and minds of various superhumans on various parallel earths) in their Zenith series for the British comics anthology 2000 A.D.
+Scottish comics writer Grant Morrison used the Lloigor as the primary villains (possessing the bodies and minds of various superhumans on various parallel earths) in his Zenith series for the British comics anthology 2000 A.D.
 The names directly corresponded to the names of Lovecraft's Great Old Ones.
 The name "Iok Sotot" and his epithet "Eater of Souls" came from The Illuminatus!
 Trilogy where it referred to Yog-Sothoth.
 They are referred to as "many-angled ones" (possibly the first use of this moniker) and appear to be entities who exist in a space with more dimensions than our own.
 As a result, when they manifest in our universe they appear as disconnected floating body parts — notably eyes and tentacles — belonging to some larger beast that is complete in the higher dimension, similar to how a three dimensional being would appear in flatland as its parts pass through the plane of that two-dimensional world.
 The many-angled ones plan to impose rigid geometrical order on the whole universe, essentially reducing it to clockwork.
 A number of British authors, often those who had previously written for 2000 AD, have since included the Many-Angled Ones in their works under that name.

 The many-angled ones were mentioned in Charles Stross's The Atrocity Archives.
 This work features the usual appearances by "nameless horrors of the abyss," which may or may not be many-angled ones.
 It is specifically stated – on multiple occasions – that "the many-angled ones live at the bottom of the Mandelbrot set".